Planning the Dream Wedding Dress Shopping Experience

 After your one & only pops the question, there are so many fun events leading up to the wedding.
 Engagement parties, bridal showers, bachelor/bachelorette parties, and of course, finding the perfect wedding dress.
-After all, bridal boutique shopping requires a scheduled appointment and is more than just a shopping trip: it's an experience, an event you want to share with your friends and family.
-Your wedding dress is the most important piece of clothing you will ever wear, and there is a lot of pressure to plan the perfect, memorable shopping experience.
-As someone who has seen countless appointments end in tears of joy (or frustration), here are my tips for creating the perfect bridal dress shopping experience, and ultimately finding your dream gown!
+After all, bridal boutique shopping requires a scheduled appointment and is more than just a shopping trip: it's an experience, an event you may want to share with your friends and family or keep private and do on your own.
+Your wedding dress is one of the most special things you will ever wear, and should be as badass and unique as you are.
+I know you want to have a memorable shopping experience and as someone who has seen countless appointments end in tears of joy (or frustration), here are my tips for creating the best bridal dress shopping experience, and ultimately finding your dream gown!

 1) Get some of the really important decisions out of the way first.

-Once you are engaged, it can be easy to want to start on all of the exciting parts of planning your wedding (I mean, when else do you get to try on insanely gorgeous gowns and go cake tasting?!?).
+Once you are engaged, it can be easy to want to start on all of the exciting parts of planning your wedding.
+I mean, when else do you get to try on insanely gorgeous gowns and go cake tasting?!?
 But shopping before deciding on when you are getting married, or before setting a budget for the big day can be a dangerous game.
-Most wedding dresses take 4-6 months to order and need an additional 2-3 months for alterations, so if you're planning a short engagement, some dresses may not be available for you to special order, or may come with some hefty rush fees.
+Most wedding dresses take 4-6 months to order and need an additional 2-3 months for alterations, so if you're planning a short engagement, some dresses may not be available for you to special order, or may come with some rush fees.
 On the other hand, shopping too early can become overwhelming very quickly.
 New dresses will pop up on your pinterest and instagram feeds constantly, and if you decide to go shopping before you're ready to commit, your dream dress could be discontinued or sampled.
-Bridal shops typically recommend shopping 7-9 months before your wedding, but ultimately the right timeline for finding your gown is whatever feels right to you.
+Bridal shops typically recommend shopping 9-12 months before your wedding, but ultimately the right timeline for finding your gown is whatever feels right to you.
 Whether it's 2 years or 2 months before your wedding, make sure you have a clear idea of what is actually feasible before you start shopping.
+We are here for you when the moment comes.

 Going dress shopping before you have a clear idea of your budget will ultimately lead to you falling in love with a gown that is out of reach.
 You should love every part of your dress, including what you spend on it.
-Once that happens, nothing else will compare, and you will ultimately leave feeling frustrated and disappointed.
-Giving your stylist clear guidelines about your style and price point goals will allow them to give you the best experience by hand selecting gowns that will perfectly fit your style without breaking the bank.
+Once that happens, nothing else will compare.
+We never want anyone to leave feeling frustrated and disappointed about anything including price.
+Giving your stylist clear guidelines about price point goals will allow them to give you the best experience by hand selecting gowns that will perfectly fit your style without breaking the bank.
 And once you're in the shop, stick to that budget.
 It can be so tempting to want to try on the dress that you saw in the window that's over budget, but falling in love with a dress outside of your budget will always either break your budget or break your heart.
 A great tip to finding a gorgeous designer bridal gown on a budget is to shop a&bé wedding dress trunk show events.
 We have bridal designer trunk shows often, so be sure to check out events list!

 3) Research where you want to shop.